June 22, 2022

 To make kokuto, pure sugarcane juice is extracted from harvested sugarcane and cooked over low heat for hours.
 The heating process removes impurities.
 After the dark sugary juice has been reduced, it is left to cool naturally.
 Because of this slow and delicate cooking technique, the black sugar has an intense malty and smoky flavor and maintains many nutritional properties from the sugarcane.

 The dried and hardened black sugar is broken into cubes of kokuto.
-Throughout Okinawa, you can easily find packets of kokuto in local stores, supermarkets, and even souvenir shops as the locals are very proud of their island speciality.
+Throughout Okinawa, you can easily find packets of kokuto in local stores, supermarkets, and even souvenir shops as the locals are very proud of their island's specialty.

 How to Enjoy Kokuto